avidcoder123/soar/README.md

 A "sandbox" to graph the lift curve of an airfoil based on shape parameters.
 Used during development of the airfoil surrogate models.

 ### scrape.ipynb
-Scrapes airfoil coordinates and polars
+Scrapes airfoil coordinates and polars from online databases and fits the coordinates to 6 shape parameters.